 DANCE WORKSHOPSOrientale Bellydance - Folkloric - Persian - Dabke - Tribal Fusion

 A wide variety of specialised music and dance workshops is on offer throughout each day.
 The only problem is figuring out which ones to do!
 Some of the workshops occur once during the camp and others are progressive.
 Once you are at the camp you can go to any of the workshops on offer.
-Schedules are given out upon arrival and are also available to download here – 2016 CAMP SCHEDULE.
+Schedules are given out upon arrival and are also available to download here – 2018 CAMP SCHEDULE (not available yet).
 Beginners are welcome and all levels of skill are catered for.